Intro

 While we did mention that manufacturers have focused greatly on delivering sticks that won’t break, they do have their limits.

-Which is why composite sticks are guaranteed for only 30 days.
+Which is why composite sticks are guaranteed only for 30 days.
 Should the stick break before then, the company will allow for a one-time replacement.

 Anything beyond that and you’re on the hook for replacing the stick.